MLEK - Audio Applications

 Keyword Spotting Application

-How KWS Works
+How KWS works:

 • Incoming audio is captured from a microphone or played back from a test sample.

-The template can detect up to twelve keywords.
 A sample audio file containing the word "down" is provided for testing.

-KWS_Console_Print This capture shows serial output from a hardware target, while the application detects the keyword "yes" on a microphone stream.
+The picture below shows serial output from a hardware target, while the application detects the keyword "yes" on a microphone stream.

 Build Types